UW-Stout Catering Manager *REVISED / Extended deadline

 Official transcripts required at time of hire.

-To ensure consideration, complete applications must be submitted online by Sunday, April 26, 2020.
-Applications accepted until position is filled.
+*To ensure consideration, complete applications must be submitted online by Sunday, July 19, 2020.
+Applications will be accepted until position is filled.

 It is the policy of UW-Stout to provide reasonable accommodations to qualified applicants with disabilities.
 If you need assistance, or accommodation in applying because of a disability, please contact us using the information below.
 Employment opportunities will not be denied because of the need to make reasonable accommodations for a qualified individual's disability.